AliMMayya/post-earthquake-concrete-crack-defect-detection-tool/README.md

 ## Overview

-After an earthquake, thousands of photographs of damaged concrete surfaces have to be reviewed before a structure can be declared usable, restricted or unsafe.
-PECCD-Detect automates the first stage of that review.
-It takes a field photograph and returns the location and the category of every visible defect, together with a quantitative summary that can be exported for further assessment.
+After an earthquake, thousands of photos of damaged concrete surfaces have to be reviewed before a structure can be defined as usable, restricted or unsafe.
+Our proposed tools PECCD-Detect automates the first stage of that review.
+It takes a concrete general image and returns the location and the category of every visible defect, together with a quantitative summary that can be exported for further assessment.

 The tool runs the **YOLOV12SDSDA** detector — a YOLOV12S backbone extended with a depthwise-separable dual-attention (DS-DA) module — trained on the **Post-Earthquake